+These questions will be triggered in the ED STEPS One Needs Assessment for educational agencies involved in either a Tier 2 or Tier 3 IDEA Monitoring Review.
+This includes associate educational agencies involved with a DD, ESC or CTC review.
 The educational agency's cross-functional team will gather and analyze data for these questions and determine specific areas of concern and root cause.
-This information will assist the educational agency in developing special education strategies and goals for the EDSTEPS One Plan.
+This information will assist the educational agency in completing the One Needs Assessment/One Plan.